Assimilated Law (UK)

 UK DESNZ Consultation On Updating Standards For Local Space Heating Products

-The UK government has launched a consultation to align Great Britain's ecodesign standards for local space heaters with updated EU requirements by 2026.
-Manufacturers must prepare for stricter energy efficiency and circularity mandates to ensure product portfolios maintain GB market access.
+The UK has launched a consultation to align Great Britain's ecodesign standards for local space heaters with updated EU energy efficiency and circularity requirements.
+Manufacturers should assess product portfolios against the proposed 2026 mandates to ensure continued market access and technical alignment across UK and EU jurisdictions.

 gov.ukUnited KingdomUnited Kingdom